Juanma1313/filarmony/README.md

 - __The Content menu__

-  - The content menú provides a way for the user to access to a related content page dinamically created acording to the user type.
+  - The content menú provides a way for the user to access to a related content page dynamically created acording to the user type.

 ![Content menu](doc/scrfeenshots/content-menu.png)